michele-persiani/AndroidActivityRecognition/README.md

-Android application that records and saves the data from the available sensor.
+Android application that records and saves the data from the available sensors.

 TODO: add Tensorflow Lite classifier